 The range is good, the reception is crisp, and the construction is durable.
 Post this bad boy up and know that rural reception doesn’t have to be a problem anymore.

 1byone — Best Long Range Outdoor HDTV Antenna

 Other than being prone to electrical noise if placed too close to other electronics, this is a perfect offering that keeps the price low while presenting exceptional audio and video in a package that supports VHF and UHF for up to 150 miles out.

 It’s also quite durable, and users typically find themselves quite satisfied with this antenna.

-Might be interesting: Best 7-inch Tablet
+Might be interesting: Best 7-inch Tablet in 2019

 Best Outdoor TV Antenna for HDTV Reviews

 We’ll bet that you didn’t know RCA made outdoor TV antennas!
 RCA describes this product as providing “top-rated HDTV network programming”, and it comes straight out of the box in a preassembled form.